Special education in the United Kingdom: Scotland

 In Scotland, the term additional support needs is used instead of SEN. As well as children with disabilities, this also encompasses children who may need support for reasons other than disability, such as children who are being bullied or who are in foster care.

 The Education (Additional Support for Learning) (Scotland) Act 2004 redefined the law relating to the provision of special education to children with additional needs by establishing a framework for the policies of inclusion and generally practicing the "presumption of mainstreaming" in education.
 Children with complex needs who require support from external organisations are given a co-ordinated support plan.
-Families who are not satisfied with the support given are entitled to take the education authority Additional Support Needs for Scotland Tribunal.
+Families who are not satisfied with the support given are entitled to take the education authority to the Additional Support Needs for Scotland Tribunal.

 Northern Ireland

 Regulations for SEN in Northern Ireland are currently governed by the Special Educational Needs and Disability Act (Northern Ireland) 2016.
 In Northern Ireland, there are five stages of SEN support.
 Stages 1 to 3 are known as school-based stages.
 Stage 1 is when concerns are first raised about a child having SEN, and support is given within the classroom, such as differentiated work or different teaching strategies.
 If the child's difficulties improve at this stage, the child is no longer classed as having SEN. However, if they do not improve, the child will be moved to stage 2.
 At stage 2, advice from the child's GP or the school doctor is sought and an education plan is drawn up by the SENCO, which describes the difficulties the child has and the support they need.
 If the child does not make good progress at stage 2, they move on to stage 3.
 At stage 3, external specialists, such as educational psychologists are involved in the child's support.
 If a child does not make progress while on stage 3, they are referred to stage 4.
 Stage 4 is also known as Statutory Assessment.
 Children who have very significant disabilities are referred straight to Statutory Assessment without having to go through the school-based stages.
 Stage 5 is when a SEN statement is issued.
 The SEN statement sets out the child's difficulties and the support they require, as well as which school the child should attend (this can be a mainstream or special school).